cjmwills/cmt307-code-release/README.md

 ## Modifying Test Data

-By default the model will use the datasets in the `Data/IMDb/test/` folder.
-To run the model on different data, simply replace these with the data you want the model to predict.
+By default the model will use the dataset in the `Data/IMDb/test/` folder.
+To run the model on different data, simply replace this with the data you want the model to predict.

 ## Running the Model